 \section{Simulation Experiments}

-In this section, the performance of the proposed Model-X Split Knockoff method is evaluates in two canonical settings, the normal distribution setting and the pairwise comparisons setting.
-The simulation results validates that the Split Knockoff method achieves desired false discovery rate control as well as relatively high selection power, specifically higher compared with Model-X Knockoff when both are applicable.
+In this section, we evaluate the Model-X Split Knockoff method in two canonical settings, the normal distribution setting and the pairwise comparisons setting.
+The simulation results show that the Split Knockoff method achieves the desired false discovery rate control as well as relatively high selection power, specifically higher compared with Model-X Knockoff when both are applicable.